 ELIZABETH DOYLEChicagoThe magnet for many years at Chicago's famed Pump Room, singer-pianist-composer ELIZABETH DOYLE has created, performed in, and often music directed an array of shows at Chicago's major cabaret rooms and theatres.
 A featured guest on Marian McPartland's NPR program Piano Jazz, Doyle's compositions have been featured in New York ASCAP programs, at the Paradiso in Amsterdam, and at Disney/ASCAP in California.
 Her musicals include Sleepy Hollow, Fat Tuesday, Alice In Analysis, Burnham's Dream, Treasure Island, and Duo.
 She has two CDs: Elizabeth Doyle and Time Flies.
 "Elizabeth Doyle is one of Chicago's most captivating performers."NPR Piano Jazz

-Elizabeth will lead the Songwriters Circle, headlines the show of Cole Porter in Paris , and will accompany several workshops and performances. www.elizabethdoylemusic.com.
+Elizabeth will lead the Songwriters Circle, and headline the show, Cole Porter in Paris .
+She will accompany several workshops and performances. www.elizabethdoylemusic.com.

 JEANIE CARROLLArizonaA seasoned stage vocalist in many types of shows from rock to cabaret in several languages, Jeanie reveled in the experience of participating in the St Louis Cabaret Conference twice.
 Jeanie worked for Club Mediterranée for several years traveling and singing in many "villages".
 She studied French in Aix-en-Provence and lived and worked in Paris for several years, singing at Jazz Clubs in Montparnasse and at The Hollywood Savoy next to La Bourse.
 These days, Jeanie hails from Sedona, Arizona, a beautiful cultural Mecca for some of the best artists and musicians from all over the world.
 She has fun collaborating in shows and gigs including the Sentimental Journey Big Band, a combo called "The Classics", and is the director of Red Rockappella, a Sweet Adeline's barbershop small chorus.

-JENI SCHELLENBERGAntioch, IllinoisJeni's musical interests began is school when she played clarinet.
-She was selected after her senior year of high school for the All-State band at Interlochen Center for the Arts.
+JENI SCHELLENBERGAntioch, IllinoisJeni's musical interests began is school when she played clarinet. after her senior year of high school, she was selected for the All-State band at Interlochen Center for the Arts.
 Through the years, she has traveled to the Far East, parts of Canada and many of the 50 states as a member of several choirs and was a soloist and member of a women's choir from the College of Lake County in a cultural exchange to China in 2013.
-She has her BA in Music Education from Northeastern Illinois University, a Masters of Music Education from VanderCook College of Music and has taught music in the public schools for 10 years.
-A classically trained singer, she has performed in the ensembles of Madama Butterfly, HMS Pinafore, Cavalleria Rusticana/Pagliacci and Die Fledermaus.
+She has her B.A. in Music Education from Northeastern Illinois University, a Masters of Music Education from VanderCook College of Music and has taught music in the public schools for ten years.
+A classically trained singer, she has performed in the ensembles of Madama Butterfly, H.M.S.
+Pinafore, Cavalleria Rusticana/Pagliacci and Die Fledermaus.
 This summer she played the part of Alice in The Secret Garden at P M & L theater in Antioch.
 Jeni is a voice and piano teacher.
-Recently introduced to Claudia Hommel's SongShop and the Cabaret style, Jeni is looking forward to the journey ahead.
+Recently introduced to Claudia Hommel's SongShop and the cabaret style, Jeni is looking forward to the journey ahead.

-LOUISE GALEOak Park, IllinoisLouise has chosen to enjoy her "retirement" as a saloon singer.
-At the University of Detroit she sang with the chorus's specialty group The Singing Titans and performed at Expo 67 in Montreal.
+LOUISE GALEOak Park, IllinoisLouise has chosen to enjoy her retirement as a saloon singer.
+At the University of Detroit, she sang with the chorus' specialty group The Singing Titans and performed at Expo 67 in Montreal.
 This past year she participated in Chicago Cabaret Professionals productions of Merry Measures and Strut Your Stuff.
 Most recently she launched her own cabaret show Broadway Broads at Davenport's with Elizabeth Doyle at the piano.
 In addition, her small theater ensembleS.W.A.G.has produced four major productions in the last two years.
-She's proud to call herself a "regular" at Petterino's Monday Night Live and can often be found around town at various venues where they might let her share the mic for a while.
+She's proud to call herself a regular at Petterino's Monday Night Live and she can often be found around town at various venues where they might let her share the mic for a while.

-LYDIA STUXChicagoLydia's background is primarily in musical theater, although she also enjoys singing folk music, show tunes, Tin Pan Alley songs and American standards.
+LYDIA STUXChicagoLydia's background is primarily in musical theater, although she also enjoys singing folk music, Tin Pan Alley songs and American standards in additional to show tunes.
 Her favorite roles include Fraulein Schneider in Cabaret, Grandma Tzeitl in Fiddler on the Roof, Mr. Twimble/Wally Womper in How to Succeed in Business without Really Trying and Dot, a Goose, in Honk!
-This is her third Cabaret Connexion, so she is not a newcomer to Cabaret anymore, but still a novice.
-Lydia also plays a major volunteer role running design and communication tasks for Working in Concert.
+This is her third Cabaret Connexion, so she is not a newcomer to cabaret anymore, but still a novice.
+Lydia also plays a major volunteer role managing design and communication tasks for Working in Concert.

-MARY NOEL JOYCEChicagoSinging in choirs and solo since childhood, Mary was a member of the political parody singers Capitol Steps in the 1980s.
-She has sung at numerous piano bars, weddings and most recently in SongShop Live concerts.
-She was a participant in Paris last year with the Cabaret Connexion.
+MARY NOEL JOYCEChicagoSinging in choirs and as a soloist since childhood, Mary was a member of the political parody singers the Capitol Steps in the 1980s.
+She has sung at numerous piano bars, in weddings and, most recently, in SongShop Live concerts.
+She was a participant in the Cabaret Connexion 2017 and 2018.

-SUE BERKEWest Bloomfield, MichiganA native of Chicago, Sue relocated to Metro Detroit in 1999, after living in Montreal and Las Vegas.
+SUE BERKEWest Bloomfield, MichiganA native of Chicago, Sue relocated to metro Detroit in 1999, after living in Montreal and Las Vegas.
 She has performed in community theatre productions in all four cities.
-As a pre-teen, she learned the complete scores of Broadway musicals by singing to the Cast Recordings.
-A regular participant in Karaoke venues, Sue has also entertained at Assisted Living Venues, with show tunes, country, pop/contemporary, and French language songs.
-Theatrical in performance, Sue loves to connect with her audience.
+As a child, she learned the complete scores of Broadway musicals by singing to the cast recordings.
+A regular participant in karaoke venues, Sue has also entertained at assisted living venues, with show tunes, country, pop/contemporary, and French language songs.
+A natural performer, Sue loves to connect with her audience.
 She participates in Claudia Hommel's SongShop whenever possible, joined the Singers Jazz Workshop in Paris in 2015 and the first Cabaret Connexion in Paris 2017, with stops at the Café Universel.